 As far as being able to patent a design based on a rectangular shape with rounded corners is concerned, the US patent office is not fit for purpose.
 A rectangle is a generic shape as are either straight or rounded corners/edges – no matter what technology is housed within it.
 To allow Apple a design patent on such generic shapes is quite frankly stupidity of the highest order.

 The fact Apple used Samsung’s own internal marketing competitive analysis document against them is a testament to the ludicrousness of the court case.
-All companies including Samsung undertake in-depth analyses of competitor products, as it is an essential part of business in a highly competitive market.
-It’s a pity Samsung’s legal team were perhaps a little slow in realising that they should have done the same with reference to Apple’s internal competitor products analysis.
+All companies including Samsung undertake in depth analyses of competitor products, as it is an essential part of business in a highly competitive market.
+It’s a pity Samsung’s legal team were perhaps a little slow in realizing that they should have done the same with reference to Apple’s internal competitor products analysis.

-Patents focused on tapping an icon twice and ‘pinch and squeeze’ should be industry standards deemed essential for every tough screen smart-phone device and/or tablet to function properly.
-How else would one actually expand or minimise icons and content on their screen?
+Patents focused on tapping an icon twice and ‘pinch and squeeze’ should be industry standards deemed essential for every smart-phone device to function properly.
+How else would one actually expand or minimize icons and content on their screen?

 Subsequently it is TMV’s opinion that such patents should only ever be granted on a FRAND basis.
-The fact Apple was not forced to license such patents on fair and equal terms is a pathetic move by the US patent office in itself.
+The fact Apple was not forced to license such patents on fair and equal terms is a massively stupid move by the US patent office in itself.

 Yet despite losing that case Apple did actually innovate and came up with the iMac, followed by the iPod and iPhone, which are the core products that began Apple’s rise into becoming the most valuable company in the world that it currently is today.

-Overall, cases like the Apple versus Samsung war in the end only serve to negatively affect the consumer.
-Now consumers will have less choice, and less choice is anti-competitive and anti-consumer – which is right where Apple has continually shown it likes it.
+However, cases like the Apple versus Samsung battle in the end only serve to negatively affect the consumer.
+Now consumers will have less choice and less choice is anti-competitive and anti-consumer – which is right where Apple has continually shown it likes it.
 Apple in the 21st Century has a monopoly in digital music, and now a monopoly in tablets and smart-phones.